The Science of Choice ...

 Biology emerges from the interactions of self-interested individuals, genes 'trying' to propagate as many copies of themselves as possible.
 Suggesting folk are very myopic about finding the best strategy.

 But both Economics & Biology explain behavior in terms of an equilibrium among maximizing individuals.

-Needing to simplify to make models that are comprehensible. neo-classical economists entirely correctly adopted the useful fiction of maxima and equilibrium.
+There is a need to simplify to make models comprehensible.
+Neo-classical economists made progress by adopting the useful fiction of maxima & equilibrium.

-Reading John Maynard Smith's 'Evolution and the Theory of Games' is a startling experience.
+John Maynard Smith's 'Evolution and the Theory of Games' is a startling book.
 The field does look like, to a remarkable degree, neoclassical economics.

 There are at least seven difficult questions often left out of orthodox economic teaching & discussion and if economics is the science of choices the silence is deafening -